 This was just going to be your average runway review of the handbags from Michael Kors Spring 2011, but then I noticed something interesting – one of Kors’ runway bags is already available for pre-order on Saks.com.
+Much has been made of designers offering their runway wares for order via their own channels following presentations, but as far as I can remember, this is the quickest I have seen a brand go from runway to mass retailer with relatively little fanfare – it’s enough to make you wonder if this is the new normal.

 All I need is to see the bag in person and touch the leather.
 Then I will know if I am totally sold on it.
 Because the price is amazing, under $800 for a calfskin bag with karung pulls.
 The leather is treated with a pearlized effect which gives a nice sheen to the bag.
 The other aspect that catches your eye is the multiple strands that twist into the shoulder strap.
 This gives a modern touch to an otherwise simple bag. (more…)